maudzung/Self-Driving-Car-07-Path-Planning-CPP/README.md

 ### Trajectory Generation
 The code of this part is from line ```#195``` to line ```#310```. <br>
+The generated trajectory consists of 50 points in the global cartersian coordinates (x,y).
+- I took 2 points that were not processed in the previous trajectory.
+- I added 3 more points that are in the Frenet coordinate:
+    - _**s**_: 30m, 60m, and 90m from the current position of our car
+    - _**d**_: the center of the target lane.
+- I used the [spline library](kluge.in-chemnitz.de/opensource/spline/) to generate the new trajectory.

 ### Future work
-- [ ] Design cost function for behaviour planning
+- [ ] Design cost function for the behaviour planner.
+- [ ] Consider ```prepare change lane left/right``` states.

 ## Input and Output data